Distributed-EPFL/chop-chop-osdi24/README.md

 know their role and optionally send the assets to every node.
 A similar process should be followed for real world deployment.

+Exiting the prompt of the control node deletes the network.

 ### Running the experiment

+To run an experiment, make sure all nodes have the appropriate assets in an 'assets' directory then run the following command:

     ./script/control-benchmark mnt/setup.txt mnt/settings.txt env.sh

+The 'env.sh' file is created by `docker-init.sh`.
+If you are using a real world deployment, make sure to follow the same process as this script.
+The previous command creates a directory ending with a '.result' containing the log files for every node in the system.

+This command follows the step described in the main Chop Chop repository but in an automated way.